Home Body Atlas Muscles Rectus Abdominis Detail

 Common Injuries & Conditions

-Rectus Abdominis Strain
+DIEP Flap from Rectus Abdominis

 This website uses cookies to enhance your browsing experience and ensure the site functions properly.
 By continuing to use this site, you acknowledge and accept our use of cookies.